-- 8 ounces Linguine broken in half
+- 8 ounces Linguine - broken in half

-- 1 ¼ Cup Peas thawed if frozen*
+- 1 ¼ Cup Peas - (thawed if frozen) (SEE NOTES)

-- 1 bunch fresh Basil 1 large sprig left whole, the rest chiffonade (thinly sliced)
+- 1 bunch fresh Basil - 1 large sprig left whole, the rest chiffonade (thinly sliced)

-- 1 Lemon zest and juice
+- 1 Lemon - zest and juice

-- ½ Cup Parmesan Cheese grated, plus more for serving
+- ½ Cup Parmesan Cheese - grated, plus more for serving

-- Kosher Salt and Fresh Ground Pepper to taste
+- Kosher Salt and Fresh Ground Pepper - to taste

 - Optional Garnishes: Lemon Slices, Crushed Red Pepper Flakes

-- Add in the shallot and season with salt and pepper.
-Cook until softened, about 2 minutes.
-Add in the garlic* and cook until fragrant, about 1 minute.
-Add in the flour and cook, stirring, for another minute.
-Add in the chicken broth and half-and-half.
+- Add liquids, then chicken + pasta: Add in the chicken broth and half-and-half.
 Whisk to combine.
 Add back in the chicken along with the pasta and a large sprig of basil.
 Bring to a slow boil, stirring occasionally, then immediately reduce to a simmer.
 Cover and cook for 10-15 minutes, or until the pasta is al dente.
 Remove the sprig of basil and discard.

 - Add in the peas, lemon juice and zest.
 Cook for an additional minute.
 Stir in the parmesan and chopped basil.
 Taste and adjust for seasoning with salt and pepper.

-1. If you're using frozen peas, make sure they are thawed.
+- Peas: If you're using frozen peas, make sure they are thawed.
 To quickly thaw frozen peas, simply place them in a colander and run them under cold water for a couple minutes.

-2. I highly recommend fresh grated parmesan for this (and any) recipe.
+- Parmesan: I highly recommend fresh grated parmesan for this (and any) recipe.
 That stuff in a green can not only tastes weird, but it also does not seamlessly melt into the pasta and become silky smooth like fresh grated parmesan does.
 Just make sure you use the smallest holes on your box grater for this.

-3. If you like your pasta with a little heat, add ½ - 1 teaspoon (or more!) of crushed red pepper flakes to the pan with the garlic.
+- Red Pepper Flakes: If you like your pasta with a little heat, add ½ - 1 teaspoon (or more!) of crushed red pepper flakes to the pan with the garlic.

-4. If you want a strong lemon flavor in this dish, use the zest and/or just of 2 lemons instead of one.
+- Lemon: If you want a strong lemon flavor in this dish, use the zest and/or just of 2 lemons instead of one.
 Just a warning, the zest will yield a stronger lemon flavor than the juice.